PopicLab/insilicoSV/docs/outputs.md

 8. *INSORD*: Order in which the sequence corresponding to the record has been inserted.
 Used to disambiguate cases like A_ -> _AA, the first A on the right hand side will have INSORD=0 the second 1, not reported for SNP.
 9. *SVID*: Unique identifier of the SV, not reported for SNP.
 10. *SVTYPE*: Type of the SV, not reported for SNP.
 11. *SYMBOL*: The letter from the grammar affected by this record, not reported for SNP.
+12. *OVLP_TYPE*: Only for SVs with overlap constraints, specifies the type of constraint (`EXACT`, `PARTIAL`, `CONTAINED` or `CONTAINING`).
+13. *OVLP*: Only for SVs with overlap constraints, specifies the name of the overlapped region.

 ## Output PAF file
 The correct whole-genome alignment of the simulated sample haplotypes to the reference can optionally be